 Stage 3: Set a threshold bedtime

 - Subtract your average sleep time (6) from your morning rising time (7am). - This will provide your threshold bedtime.
 E.g. 1 am

-Once you have your threshold bedtime, you have the earliest point at which you can go to bed.
+Threshold bedtime = the earliest point at which you can go to bed.